-In a 64-bit environment, the input parameter area is a contiguous piece of storage reserved by the calling program to represent the register image of the input parameters of the callee.
+The input parameter area is a contiguous piece of storage reserved by the calling program under specific conditions (when an overflow area is needed, or when the callee is declared as a varargs function)to represent the register image of the input parameters of the callee.
 The input parameter area is quadword aligned and is located on the stack directly following the caller's link area.
-This area is at least 8 doublewords in size.
-If more than 8 doublewords of parameters are passed, they are stored as register images that start at positive offset 112 from the caller's stack pointer.
+If it is allocated, this area is at least 8 doublewords in size.
+If more than 8 doublewords of parameters are passed, they are stored as register images that start at positive offset 96 from the caller's stack pointer.